Will Lawyers Serving Families Throughout Northern California

 Naming Your Beneficiaries

 The primary purpose of a will is to name beneficiaries: the individuals, trusts, or organizations that will receive your property.
-Beneficiaries can include a spouse or domestic partner, trusts, other family members, friends, and charitable organizations.
+Beneficiaries can include a spouse, other parent, or domestic partner, trusts, other family members, friends, and charitable organizations.

 Identifying a Guardian for Your Minor Children